napierSLAM/Robot-Mapping/README.md

 Again adjustment and calibration is needed to make this accurate but for present purposes it suffices

 ## Mapping
-Once the bot has spatial awareness or 'localisation' it can then take readings of the space around it using a sensor to learn the environment.
-The purpose of this bot is map the locale, so sonar (see Robot-Mapping/sonar/notes.txt) readings are taken.
+The purpose of this bot is map the locale, so sensor readings are taken using sonar(, see Robot-Mapping/sonar/notes.txt).
-The sonar gives a reading in the form of distance to an obstacle
+The sonar gives a reading in the form of distance to an obstacle by sending a soundwave out, which will hit a solid object and bounce (echo) back.
+The time for the echo to return is measured and then converted to a distance Once the bot has spatial awareness or 'localisation', these readings can then be plotted relative to the bot, creating a map of the environment.

+### Plotting Readings
+The most important issue in plotting the readings is the resolution, meaning the level of detail.
+A simple way to think of this, is to consider a square room 500cm by 500cm with a grid superimposed on top.
+- If the grid was made of squares 250cm by 250cm there would be 4 squares
+- If the grid was made of squares 100cm by 100cm there would be 25 squares
+- If the grid was made of squares 50cm by 50cm there would be 100 squares
+- If the grid was made of squares 20cm by 20cm there would be 625 squares

+The more squares, the higher the resoltion.
+As the bot takes readings, it determines if a square is 'occupied' and records this information

+For this demo bot the chosen resolution is 20cm by 20cm.
+A full discussion of this choice can be found in the mapping folder, but one reason is that the bot has a footprint of approx 18cm x 18cm.